microsoft/BuildTourHack/stories/2/221_XAMLView.md

 # Task 2.2.1 -  Create a new XAML view as part of app package

-This task will guide you through the process of adding a Windows 10 UWP XAML UI to your Win32 Desktop app using Visual Studio 2017.
+This task will guide you through the process of adding a Windows 10 UWP XAML UI to your Win32 Desktop Bridge app using Visual Studio 2017.
 We will also add support for using Windows 10 UWP Protocols to communicate between the WPF exe and and UWP exe.

 ## Prerequisites